 - Motorola If you're running Android 6 or higher: Battery > select the menu in the upper right-hand corner > battery optimization > not optimized > all apps > select Strava > don't optimize

 - OnePlus (using OxygenOS Settings): Battery > battery optimization > switch to 'all apps' > select Strava > don't optimize

 - Samsung: Access battery settings > app power saving > details > Strava > disabled

 - Sony If you're running Android 6 or higher: Battery > from the menu in the upper right-hand corner > battery optimization > apps > Strava

 - Xiomi (MIUI OS) If you're running Android 6 or higher: Access your phone settings > additional settings > battery and performance > manage battery usage > apps > Strava

 Try using the Strava app to record for 10 minutes, letting it search for signals with a wide open view of the sky, and keeping it completely immobile.
 If this does not produce useful location estimates, determine if GPS works in other apps:

 If you are willing to get your hands a little dirty, try running one of the free apps that presents detailed GPS operating information.
 “GPS Status” is a free app that can reset your GPS and download fresh A-GPS data.
-The link to download the app is here, and you should see it eventually reporting 5 or more satellites acquired, and an overall accuracy range of less than 30 meters if everything is working properly.
+The link to download the app is here, and you should see it eventually reporting 5 or more satellites acquired, and an overall accuracy range of fewer than 30 meters if everything is working properly.